 Working with your Procurement team to complete transactions $10,000 or greater:

 - The procurement agent prepares a Request for Information (RFI), Request for Proposal (RFP), or Request for Quotation (RFQ), based on the information provided in the supporting documents you provide.
-If you have submitted a Sole Source Justification Form, the procurement agent will review the justification and either approve the sole source or determine that the transaction must be competitively bid.
+If you have submitted a Sole Source Justification Form, the Procurement Services agent will review the justification and either approve the sole source or determine that the transaction must be competitively bid.